wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Make sure that `@` used for as-patterns doesn't clash with `@` used for explicit arguments and `@` used for name concretion.
 - Describe the fact that constructor names need not be unique and that every inductive type has its own namespace.
 The same for coinductives.
+- Mention discriminators (like `Cons?` in F*) and constructor projections (like `Cons?.hd` in F*).

 ## Pattern matching on steroids <a id="pattern-matching"></a> [↩](#toc)

-Besides the usual pattern matching, we also allow some extensions which significantly increase it's power:
+Besides the usual pattern matching, we also allow some extensions which significantly increase its power:
 - [Overlapping and Order-Independent Patterns](#overlapping-and-order-independent-patterns)
 - [Decidable Equality Patterns](#decidable-equality-patterns)